 Water Quality Issues After a Storm

 There are areas along our coast, and in our bays, that are unsafe to paddle after a storm.
 The runoff, and sewer lines overflow cause the water to be hazardous to your health, and should be avoided for at least 72 hours after the storm ends.
+The photo below taken in April of 2020 shows the outflow silt and contamination of the San Diego River two days after a heavy storm, extending over a mile from the outlet.
+The outflow after 8 days still showed signs of silt.
 There is a website at the end of this article to see where those locations are for any given storm, and also gives ongoing information for sewer line breaks, and the areas to avoid in those incidents.

 Areas Prone to Pollution Year Round